nitinsandiego/student/_posts/2023-11-04-collegeboardcorrections.md

 # College Board Test Corrections

-## Question 41
+## Question 45

-I chose option C: I and III
+I chose option B: I and IV

-The correct answer was D: II and III
+The correct answer was D: I and III

-III stated that the function would first sort, then keep palindromes, then shorten which was correct.
-However, option I said that it was going to do the shorten step before the keep palindromes step which is incorrect.

-## Question 63

-Line 4 should be removed because if the count is set to 0 inside the loop then the function will not give an accurate number of prime numbers in the list.

-I chose line 7 which was incorrect.

-Line 9 should also be removed because you should only increase the count of prime numbers in a list if the number is prime.
-If you increase it outside then it doesn't matter if the number is prime or not.
+III stated that the robot moved 4 left and 5 straight.
+I also stated robot moved 9 blocks altogetger.
+I misintepreted I and IV as the correct procedures and thought this was the correct answer.